iltommi/qdb-documentation/source/concepts/concurrency.rst

 Server
 -------

-At the heart of many design and technology decisions of quasardb lies the desire to solve the `C10k problem <http://en.wikipedia.org/wiki/C10k_problem>`_.
-To do so, it uses a combination of asynchronous I/O, lock-free containers and parallel processing.
+At the heart of many quasardb design and technology decisions lies the desire to solve the `C10k problem <http://en.wikipedia.org/wiki/C10k_problem>`_.
+To do so, quasardb uses a combination of asynchronous I/O, lock-free containers and parallel processing.

 As of now, the server can serve as many concurrent requests as the operating system and the underlying hardware permit.

 The server will make sure that requests do not conflict with each other.
-It will spread the load on the entire processing power available, if need be.
+It will spread the load across the entire processing power available, if need be.

 The server automatically adjusts its multithreading configuration to the underlying hardware.
 No user intervention is required.
 Running several instances on the same node is counter-productive.

 Multiple clients can simultaneously access the same entry for reading.
-The server will however ensure that only one client accesses an entry for writing at any time.
+The server will ensure that only one client accesses an entry for writing at any time.

 Multiple clients can simultaneously access different entries for reading and writing.